-- B16.1 Award of the Contract shall be based on the following bid evaluation criteria: - (a) compliance by the Bidder with the requirements of the Tender, or acceptable deviation therefrom (pass/fail); - (b) qualifications of the Bidder and the Subcontractors, if any, pursuant to B12 (pass/fail); - (c) Total Bid Price: - (d) economic analysis of any approved alternative pursuant to B6. - B16.2 Further to B16.1(a), the Award Authority may reject a Bid as being non-responsive if the Bid Submission is incomplete, obscure or conditional, or contains additions, deletions, alterations or other irregularities.
-The Award Authority may reject all or any part of any Bid, or waive technical requirements or minor informalities or irregularities if the interests of the City so require. - B16.3 Further to B16.1(b), the Award Authority shall reject any Bid submitted by a Bidder who does not demonstrate, in his/her Bid or in other information required to be submitted, that he/she is qualified. - B16.4 Further to B16.1(c), the Total Bid Price shall be the sum of the quantities multiplied by the unit prices for each item shown on Form B: Prices. - B16.4.1 Further to B16.1(a), in the event that a unit price is not provided on Form B: Prices, the City may determine the unit price by dividing the Amount (extended price) by the approximate quantity, for the purposes of evaluation and payment. - B16.5 This Contract will be awarded as a whole.
+- B16.1 Award of the Contract shall be based on the following bid evaluation criteria: - (a) compliance by the Bidder with the requirements of the Tender, or acceptable deviation therefrom (pass/fail); - (b) qualifications of the Bidder and the Subcontractors, if any, pursuant to B12 (pass/fail); - (c) Evaluated Bid Price; - (d) economic analysis of any approved alternative pursuant to B6; - (e) costs to the City of administering multiple contracts. - B16.2 Further to B16.1(a), the Award Authority may reject a Bid as being non-responsive if the Bid Submission is incomplete, obscure or conditional, or contains additions, deletions, alterations or other irregularities.
+The Award Authority may reject all or any part of any Bid, or waive technical requirements or minor informalities or irregularities if the interests of the City so require. - B16.3 Further to B16.1(b), the Award Authority shall reject any Bid submitted by a Bidder who does not demonstrate, in his/her Bid or in other information required to be submitted, that he/she is qualified. - B16.4 Further to B16.1(c), the Evaluated Bid Price shall be the sum of the quantities multiplied by the unit prices for each item in each Section using the calculation in B16.4.1 and B16.4.2.